Beth Holmgren Graduate Student Essay Prize

 Essays should have a minimum word count of 7,500 and a maximum word count of 14,000 (25 to 50 pages approximately) inclusive of footnotes and bibliography.
 Submissions must be double-spaced and include footnotes or endnotes.

-Submitter should complete this nomination form, and email the essay in electronic format to all members of the prize committee.
+Submitter should complete this nomination form, including uploading the essay as a pdf or word doc.
 Email any questions to Margaret Manges.

 Deadline for submissions: June 15

-The winner of the 2024 Holmgren Graduate Student Essay Prize will be chosen by the following scholars:
+The winner of the 2026 Holmgren Graduate Student Essay Prize will be chosen by the following scholars.
+For questions, please contact ASEEES at [email protected] or 412-648-9911.

 Roman Utkin